ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 3 - Moving Dragged Items.rst

 .. _sdk_qtquick_qml_dynamic_view_ordering_tutorial_3_-_moving_dragged_items:

 QtQuick QML Dynamic View Ordering Tutorial 3 - Moving Dragged Items
 ===================================================================

 The next step in our application to move items within the list as they're dragged so that we can re-order the list.
-To achieve this we introduce three new types to our application; DelegateModel, :ref:`Drag <sdk_qtquick_drag>` and `DropArea <sdk_qtquick_droparea>`.
+To achieve this we introduce three new types to our application; DelegateModel, :ref:`Drag <sdk_qtquick_drag>` and :ref:`DropArea <sdk_qtquick_droparea>`.

 .. code:: qml